Striking Kenya Airways pilots return to work

 "In the past three days, this strike has disrupted travel plans for over 12,000 customers... forced the cancellation of over 300 flights, and affected 3,500 other employees who were not part of it," he said.

-The protesting pilots, who make up 10 percent of the workforce, are pressing for the reinstatement of contributions to a provident fund and payment of all salaries stopped during the Covid-19 pandemic.
+The protesting pilots, who make up 10 percent of the airline's total workforce, are pressing for the reinstatement of contributions to a provident fund and payment of all salaries stopped during the Covid-19 pandemic.

 In a statement released Tuesday, the airline's CEO Allan Kilavuka said: "We commit to complying with the court's directions."